fedecaccia/Online-News-Clustering/README.md

 # Online News Clustering

 This program performs an incremental clustering algorithm over news and social media articles.
-It can be used to quicly and efficiently detect bursting topics on internet.
+It can be used to quickly and efficiently detect bursting topics on internet.

 ## Dependencies